Here's what you need to know...

 At the height of Arnold's bodybuilding career, we didn't really know much about the science of muscle hypertrophy.
-For this reason, a lot of old-school bodybuilding wisdom was anecdotal at best.
+That's why a lot of old-school bodybuilding wisdom was anecdotal at best.

-These days, however, we have a lot more research at our disposal, and while some Golden Era bodybuilding tactics have proven to be "bro-science," many others have since been validated.
+We now have a lot more research at our disposal, and while many Golden Era bodybuilding tactics are called "broscience" many others have since been validated.

-In this article, we'll examine 5 mechanisms that perhaps contributed to Arnold's bodybuilding success.
+Let's examine five approaches that contributed to Arnold's bodybuilding success.

 1. Chase the Pump

-Here's the short course: During a moderate rep set, the veins taking blood out of working muscles are compressed by muscular contractions.
+Here's the short course: During a moderate-rep set, the veins taking blood out of working muscles are compressed by muscular contractions.
 However, the arteries continue to deliver blood into the muscles, creating an increased amount of intra-muscular blood plasma.
-This causes plasma to seep out of the capillaries and into the interstitial spaces (the area between muscle cells and blood vessels).
+This causes plasma to seep out of the capillaries and into the interstitial spaces - the areas between muscle cells and blood vessels.

-Although many consider the pump a temporary condition that's strictly cosmetic, this belief may be shortsighted.
+Many consider the pump a temporary condition that's strictly cosmetic.
+This belief is shortsighted.
 Studies have demonstrated that a hydrated cell stimulates protein synthesis and inhibits proteolysis (protein breakdown).

-Understand that muscle hypertrophy is ultimately a function of protein balance – synthesize more muscle proteins than you break down and you'll pack on size.
-The fact that cell swelling simultaneously increases synthesis while reducing degradation is a muscle-building home run!
+Muscle hypertrophy (growth) is ultimately a function of protein balance - synthesize more muscle proteins than you break down and you'll pack on size.
+The fact that cell swelling simultaneously increases synthesis while reducing degradation is a muscle-building win.

 Unfortunately, no direct studies have attempted to investigate whether these anabolic effects are attained from pump-oriented training.
 Still, the implied evidence gives reason to believe that it very well may have a positive affect on muscle growth.

-Bottom line is, if muscle development is the goal, don't be afraid to incorporate some 'pumping' sets into your routine.
+So if muscle development is your goal, don't be afraid to incorporate some pumping sets into your routine.

 2. Keep Your Mind on Your Muscles

-In one recent study, a group of subjects performed two sets of lat pulldowns with only basic instruction.
+Researchers had a group of subjects perform two sets of lat pulldowns with only basic instruction.
 Then, after a period of rest, the subjects performed a couple of additional sets, only this time they received instruction on how to emphasize the latissimus dorsi while de-emphasizing the biceps.

 The results?
 Muscle activity in the lats, as measured by EMG, was significantly increased in sets performed with a mind-muscle connection.
 In other words, simply concentrating on the target musculature resulted in greater activation of this muscle.